 We deposit surplus funds with Chinese banks earning daily interest.
 We do not invest in any instruments for trading purposes.
 All our outstanding debt instruments carry fixed rates of interests.
-The amount of short-term debt outstanding as of June 30, 2017 and June 30, 2016 was \$7.7 million and \$4.7 million, respectively.
+The amount of short-term debt outstanding as of June 30, 2020 and June 30, 2019 was \$3.5 million and \$3.6 million, respectively.
 We are exposed to interest rate risk primarily with respect to our short-term bank loans.
-Although the interest rates, which are based on the banks' prime rates with respect to our short-term loans are fixed for the terms of the loans, the terms are typically three to twelve months for short-term bank loans and interest rates are subject to change upon renewal.
-There were no material changes in interest rates for short-term bank loans renewed during the fiscal year ended June 30, 2017.
-The original loan term on average is one year, and the remaining average life of the short term-loans is nine months.
+Although the interest rates, which are based on the banks' prime rates with respect to our short-term loans, are fixed for the terms of the loans, the terms are typically three to twelve months for short-term bank loans and interest rates are subject to change upon renewal.
+There were no material changes in interest rates for short-term bank loans renewed during the fiscal year ended June 30, 2020.
+The original loan term on average is one year, and the remaining average life of the short term-loans is twelve months.

 Management monitors the banks' prime rates in conjunction with our cash requirements to determine the appropriate level of debt balances relative to other sources of funds.
-We have not entered into any hedging transactions to reduce our exposure to interest rate risk.
+We have not entered any hedging transactions to reduce our exposure to interest rate risk.